cypress-io/cypress-documentation/content/guides/continuous-integration/github-actions.md

 Before diving into an example of a parallelization setup, it is important to understand the two different types of GitHub Action jobs that we will declare:

-- **Install Job**: A job that installs and caches dependencies that will used by subsequent jobs later in the GitHub Action workflow.
+- **Install Job**: A job that installs and caches dependencies that will be used by subsequent jobs later in the GitHub Action workflow.
 - **Worker Job**: A job that handles execution of Cypress tests and depends on the _install job_.